 The law is being challenged in court, but unless a stay is granted by the courts, it will go into effect on June 1, 2014,

 SURS continues to analyze the 327-page law to determine its full impact on members, employers and the System in general.
-We have prepared a synopsis and a Power Point Presentation outlining the bill's components – see below.
-SURS staff is also preparing a list of answers to Frequently Asked Questions, along with Special Edition Advocate newsletters outlining how pension reform provisions affect our different member groups.
+We have prepared a synopsis of the bill, a Webinar Presentation and a list of Frequently Asked Questions (FAQs) to help members make informed decisions – see below.
+SURS staff is also preparing Special Edition Advocate newsletters outlining how pension reform provisions affect our different member groups.
 The editions will target annuitants/survivors, Tier 1 members, Tier 2 members, and SMP members.

 Click on the following for more detailed information: